Porsha Williams And NeNe Leakes: ‘RHOA’ Star Is Ignored By Veteran Reality Star

 — FFS (@fahimdhaka2010) January 5, 2017

 Of course, NeNe has said that she wanted to distance herself from the drama on The Real Housewives of Atlanta, so she may just have stopped talking to Porsha Williams because she needed time away from all of the ladies.
 In addition, NeNe is known for switching her friends out every season, as she was once close with Kim Zolciak and then their friendship failed.
 The same thing happened with Sheree Whitfield.
 And Leakes and Kenya Moore have also argued.
-Maybe Porsha Williams was just a reminder of the drama that she needed to get away from.

 And it sounds like Williams doesn’t start drama.
 In fact, she told Andy Cohen that she doesn’t throw shade unless she’s on the receiving end first, so she doesn’t think she has done anything wrong with Leakes.